 This degree has three stages, each comprising 120 credits.

-- At Stage 1 you’ll study two 60-credit introductory modules – one with a focus on criminology and one with a focus on social science.
+- At Stage 1 you’ll study two introductory modules – one with a focus on criminology and one with a focus on social science.

-- Next, at Stage 2, you’ll study two further 60-credit modules exploring theories in criminology and criminal justice.
+- Next, at Stage 2, you’ll study two modules exploring theories and research methods in criminology and criminal justice.

 - Finally, at Stage 3, you’ll study the final two criminology modules. which will include completing a project on a criminological topic that interests you most.

 At Stage 1, you’ll begin with a broad introduction to social sciences thinking and the ways in which the study of crime has been informed by a variety of disciplines.
 You'll also be introduced to key concepts and theoretical approaches to understanding crime, criminal justice, harm and victimisation.
 These modules provide important underpinnings for Stage 2.

 At Stage 2, you will develop your knowledge and understanding of criminological theories, with a focus on how these theories can help you to understand, interpret and reinterpret the social world in new and exciting ways.
 You will also learn about the strengths and limitations of different research methods in generating evidence about criminological topics.
 Both Stage 2 modules will provide useful foundations for your studies at Stage 3.

 At Stage 3, you will explore some of the fundamental distinctions between crime and social harm.
 With a particular focus on the role of the state, you will scrutinise the reasons why certain behaviours come to be defined as ‘criminal’, while others do not.
 Applying what you have learnt throughout the qualification, you will also have the opportunity to conduct an independent study on a criminological topic of your choosing.